Austria–Kosovo relations: Diplomatic relations

-On 25 March 2011 Austrian Foreign Minister Michael Spindelegger stated that "Austria intends to increase its efforts to gain recognition for Kosovo's independence by all of the EU countries, Foreign Minister Michael Spindelegger said Friday, commenting on his visit to Kosovo... [and that] Kosovo needs to show the sceptical countries within the EU that it is doing what is necessary to protect its minorities".
+Austria has been a steadfast supporter of Kosovo's sovereignty and its aspirations for European integration.
+Since Kosovo's declaration of independence in 2008, Austria has consistently advocated for Kosovo’s recognition within the EU, while urging the country to meet necessary criteria, including minority protection.
+On 25 March 2011 Austrian Foreign Minister Michael Spindelegger stated that "Austria intends to increase its efforts to gain recognition for Kosovo's independence by all of the EU countries,... [and that] Kosovo needs to show the sceptical countries within the EU that it is doing what is necessary to protect its minorities".